keli559/Ekman-transport-a-trigger-of-interannual-extreme-formation-rates-of-Eighteen-Degree-Water/README.md

 Here we zoom in from the previous plot, we selected as extremes the outliers that surpass the plus and minus standard deviation.
 Considering its non-gaussian distribution,  we as well counted as the extremes the local maxima and minima.
 We put them in parenthesis.
-We found the following as THE extreme occurrences:
+We found the following as the extreme occurrences:
 For the strong years, we have 2005, 2010, and 2013, for the weak years, we have 2008, 2009, 2012, and 2014.

 With these EDW extreme years in mind, I made a little animation of the EDW activity in the period of 2009 to 2013.